maticnetwork/heimdall/chainmanager/README.md

 ## Overview

 The chainmanager module is responsible for fetching the chainmanager params.
-These params include contract address of mainchain and maticchain, chain ids, mainchain and maticchain confirmation blocks
+These params include contract address of mainchain (Ethereum) and maticchain (Bor), chain ids, mainchain and maticchain confirmation blocks

 ## Query commands